alexpolt/alexpolt.github.io/src/undefined.md

   3\.
 The next sample is interesting in how compilers disagree.
 If x == INT\_MAX then x + 2 in the loop condition wraps and it should not execute.
-Clang and MSC wrap and optimize it out whereas GCC assumes no undefined behaviour (GCC 7.1 chaged behaviour and compiles to xor).
+Clang and MSC wrap and optimize it out whereas GCC assumes no undefined behaviour (GCC 7.1 changed behaviour and compiles to xor).

 <div class="code"><TABLE><TR><TH>C++ Code</TH><TH>GCC</TH><TH>Clang</TH><TH>MSC</TH></TR>
 <TR>